The Graduate School of Education does not have English-based Graduate Programs.

 Also with the Graduate school of teacher education becoming a professional degree in the Graduate school of education from the year 2017, it will even provide a richer, complete education and research system.

-We offer five master’s course majors – School Education major・National Language Education major・English Education major・Social Studies Education major・Mathematics Education major; and two doctoral majors – Education Fundamental Studies major・Course Education Studies major.
+We offer five master’s course majors – Educational Science major・Japanese Language and Literature Education major・English Language Education major・Social Studies Education major・Mathematics Education major; and two doctoral majors – Fundamental Studies of Educational Sciences major・Curriculum Area Sciences major.

 In addition to carrying out research in various pedagogical fields and course education studies, an emphasis is placed on research in a variety of interdisciplinary fields that support course content.